 BTR-90, a limited-production armored personnel carrier, was abandoned by Russian forces after fighting near the city of Avdeevka.

-Members of the 110th Independent Mechanized Brigade of Ukraine on December 11 posted a video of damaged and abandoned Russian equipment after fighting in the area of Krasnohorivka village, near the Avdeevka front line in Donetsk province, including a BTR-90 armored personnel carrier.
+Members of the 110th Independent Mechanized Brigade of Ukraine on December 11 posted a video of damaged and abandoned Russian equipment after fighting in the area of Krasnohorivka village, near the Avdeevka frontline in Donetsk province, including a BTR-90 armored personnel carrier.

 Abandoned Russian BTR-90 armored vehicle near Adveevka in a video posted on December 11.
 Video: 110th Ukrainian Brigade

 The BTR-90 is the first armored personnel carrier (APC) developed by Russia after the Cold War, with the ambition to put it into mass production from 2011.
-However, the Russian Ministry of Defense later refused to order the BTR-90, in the context that Moscow had just started developing a new APC model and still had many older BTRs in service.
+However, the Russian Ministry of Defense later refused to order the BTR-90, in the context that Moscow had just started developing a new APC model and still had many old BTRs in service.

 This caused the mass production plan of BTR-90 to be canceled and only about 10 were built in total.
-These "rare" armored vehicles were then sealed in the warehouse of the 38th Scientific-Research Institute in Kubinka, a suburb of Moscow.
+These "rare" armored vehicles were then sealed in the warehouse of the 38th Scientific- Research Institute in Kubinka, a suburb of Moscow.

-The bottom of the vehicle is V-shaped, which helps deflect explosions below and reduces damage from anti-tank mines.
+The bottom of the vehicle is V-shaped, which helps deflect explosions below and reduce damage from anti-tank mines.
 The crew consists of three people, including the commander, gunner and driver, and can carry an additional seven soldiers or seven tons of cargo.
-The vehicle has a range of 800 km, is equipped with a 510 horsepower engine, and reaches a maximum speed of 100 km/h on land and 12 km/h in water.
+The vehicle has a range of 800 km, is equipped with a 510 horsepower engine, and reaches a maximum speed of 100 km/h on flat land and 12 km/h in water.

 BTR-90 armored vehicle.
 Photo: Wikimedia